CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-g1-site/get-access.md

 A personal project goal is to gain cloud environment knowledge.

 !!! caution
-	A personal project resource allocation quotas cannot be increased.
+	A personal project resource allocation quotas are fixed and cannot be changed.

 Personal projects are available automatically to all users of the Czech e-infrastructure for science, development, and education.